-On steep, narrow roads, it is easier for vehicles moving downhill to give way to vehicles moving uphill.
+On steep, narrow roads, it's easier for vehicles moving downhill to give way to vehicles moving uphill.

-If you are driving in a funeral procession, you should drive with your vehicle’s headlights on dip.
-That way, other drivers will know you are part of the procession.
+If you're driving in a funeral procession, drive with your vehicle’s headlights on dip to let other drivers know you're part of the procession.

 Farmers often use country roads to move stock between paddocks.
-If there are animals on the road:
+If animals are on the road:

-If the substance or glass can be removed quickly and safely, you must immediately remove it or ensure it is removed.
+If it can be removed quickly and safely, you must immediately remove it or make sure it’s removed.

-If the substance or glass cannot be removed quickly and safely, and there is likelihood of harm being caused to the public or any person, you must warn the public or report the occurrence immediately to the nearest police station or to a member of the police.
+If it can’t be removed quickly and safely, and it can cause harm, you must warn the public or report it immediately to the police.

-If you are physically incapacitated and unable to remove the substance or glass or warn the public or report the occurrence, the person removing the vehicle from the scene must do those things as required.
+If you can’t remove it, warn the public, or report it, then the person removing the vehicle from the scene must do these things.

-You must not carry a firearm in your vehicle unless you hold a firearm licence.
+You must not carry a firearm in your vehicle unless you hold a firearms licence.
 You must never carry a loaded firearm in a vehicle.
-(This also means you must not carry ammunition in the chamber or attached magazine of the gun.)
+This also means you must not carry ammunition in the chamber or attached magazine of the gun.

 Some cars have a space-saver wheel as the spare wheel.
-Space-saver wheels are much smaller than the vehicle’s other wheels so they take up less storage room.
+Space-saver wheels are much smaller than the vehicle’s other wheels to take up less storage room.

 The vehicle is likely to handle differently with a space-saver wheel.
 Drive carefully and don’t drive faster than 80km/h.
-If the space-saver wheel has a sticker showing a lower speed, then that speed applies.
+If the space-saver wheel has a sticker showing a lower speed, then you should follow that speed.

 Space-saver wheels must have a safety label that states that the tyre is for temporary use only, what the maximum safe speed is for the tyre and what the correct pressure is.
 Make sure you read and follow the label.